FFans/geetest/README.md

 > Apply your [GeeTest account](https://www.geetest.com/en/Register_en) first, then go to the [Dashboard](https://auth.geetest.com/product) and create your application, and now you get the id and the key.

-Special thanks to `fof/recaptcha` for the code reference during development.

 ![img.png](img.png)

 ## Features